 Day 17 on the Camino Frances, Burgos to Hornillos del Camino

 This day started by hiking through the grounds of the cathedral, and through the outskirts of the city of 180,000.
+The pace of the day makes it so that one is out on the trail close to dawn, and the air was cool and the light was beautiful.

 I stayed at a place run by a fellow who said his daughter was married to Charlie Sheen, and had introduced the Sheens to the Camino history.
 His mother had a bit part in the movie “the Way”, for about 2 seconds.
 The route from Burgos to Hornillos was the start of open wheat country called the Meseta.
 This region is sparsely populated, and towns are few and far between.
 I thought about that over dinner.
 This village used to be a farming village.
 It is still surrounded by wheat and rye, which is now farmed by 2 guys on tractors.